nielslange/smntcs-quantity-buttons-for-woocommerce/README.txt

 = 2.1 (2022.12.03) =

 - Test up to WC 7.1
-- Test up to WP 6.1
+- Test up to WordPress 6.1

 = 2.0 (2022.10.02) =

 - Test up to WC 6.9
-- Test up to WP 6.0
+- Test up to WordPress 6.0

 = 1.26 (2022.01.01) =

-- Test up to WP 5.8
+- Test up to WordPress 5.8
 - Add support for Twenty Twenty theme
 - Add support for Twenty Twenty-One theme